maxwelloduor/Ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

 # Extract Data from Forms

 Suppose a company currently requires employees to manually purchase order sheets and enter the data into a database.
 They would like you to utilize AI services to improve the data entry process.
-You decide to build a machine learning model that will read the form and produce structured data that can be used to automatically update a database.
+You build a machine learning model that will read the form and produce structured data that can be used to automatically update a database.

 **Azure AI Document Intelligence** is an Azure AI service that enables users to build automated data processing software.
 This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Azure AI Document Intelligence has pre-built models for recognizing invoices, receipts, and business cards.
 The service also provides the capability to train custom models.
 In this exercise, we will focus on building custom models.